gbmhunter/blog/content/programming/languages/c-sharp/_index.md

 ---
 author: gbmhunter
-date: 2011-12-15 04:38:47+00:00
+date: 2011-12-15
 draft: false
 title: C# Programming
 type: page
-url: /programming/languages/c-sharp
 ---

 ## String Manipulation

-`<string type>.IndexOf` - Searchs for a particuler character within a string, and returns the position of the first instance found.
+`<string type>.IndexOf` - Searches for a particular character within a string, and returns the position of the first instance found.
 Can specify where in the string to start looking, as well as how many characters to look through

 `Convert.To<type>` - Converts back and forth from many standard types, including integers and strings

 There is a great cheat sheet by John Sheehan which explains string manipulation in the .NET language.
 Unfortunately, it can no longer be found on his site, but you can still download this [locally cached version](/docs/john-sheehan-msnet-formatting-strings-cheat-sheet.pdf).

-## Removing Characters From A String
+### Removing Characters From A String

 `<string type>.Remove` - Removes characters from a string, starting at a specified location.
 Note that this creates a new string with chosen characters removed, it DOES NOT touch the original string!
 This is a common mistake for people to make, and results in nothing happening to the string.